rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 ansible.posix:1.2.0 was installed successfully
 ```

-Once the role and the collection are installed, we can create the first part of our playbook, which will :
+Once the role and the collection are installed, we can create the first part of our playbook, which will:

 * Install Apache,
 * Create a target folder for our `vhost`,